Byron-Farrell/cpp-algorithms/QuickSort/README.md

 # Quick Sort
-Quick sort is an algorithm used to quickly sort an array of elements by using a divide conquer strategy.
+Quick sort is an algorithm used to quickly sort an array of elements by using a divide and conquer strategy.

-WIP

 ## Explanation

-A pivot is selected and all elements to smaller than the pivot are moved to the start of the array and all elements greater than the pivot are moved to the other end of the array.
-The array is then split into to sub arrays and the process repeats.
+A pivot is selected and all elements smaller than the pivot are moved to the start of the array and all elements greater than the pivot are moved to the other end of the array.
+The array is then split into sub-arrays and the process repeats.
 This process repeats recursively until the array is sorted.

 | 4 | 3 | 2 | 1 |